 The Kaena Point Trail is a hike that leads you to the westernmost tip of Oahu, Kaena Point.
 The point at which the hike starts is quite literally the end of the road on the North Shore.

-The hike is absolutely deserted, save for a few campers, and offers some of the most gorgeous sunset views.
+The hike is deserted, save for a few campers, and offers some of the most gorgeous sunset views.
 The hike can take about an hour to complete (if you don’t stop) and offers amazing views of the ocean all along the way.

-Although we had set out to reach Kaena Point, we eventually decided not go all the way.
+Although we had set out to reach Kaena Point, we eventually decided not to go all the way.
 Why?
 Well, we wanted a secluded spot for a sunset, and we got that wherever we stopped on the trail.
 So what if it wasn’t at the tip of the island?

 But more importantly, there is no light nor a paved road to hike back at night.
 In pitch darkness, it can get dangerous.
-We did have a flashlight on us, but I still wouldn’t advise hiking back in the darkness, unless you’re really confident.
+We did have a flashlight on us, but I still wouldn’t advise hiking back in the darkness, unless you’re confident.

 The Short Drive Back To Honolulu

-When we drove up to the North Shore, it had literally taken us 6 hours with all the stops.
+When we drove up to the North Shore, it had taken us 6 hours with all the stops.
 The time taken had given us a sense of space between Honolulu and the North Shore.
 On our way back, it took us under an hour to get back to the airport.
-This made us realise that we weren’t really that far away after all.
+This made us realise that we weren’t that far away after all.
 North Shore just feels like a different world when compared to Honolulu, and downtown Waikiki.

 There are tons and tons of more beaches along the North Shore, but I hope this post gave you an idea of where to stop and what to explore.
 If you enjoyed this post, make sure you share it on the social media channel of your choice.